OCA/timesheet/hr_timesheet_no_closed_project_task/README.rst

 HR Timesheet No Closed Project-Task
 ===================================

-This module prevents to select closed project or task on timesheet line.
+This module prevents to select analytic account related to closed project or task on timesheet line.

+So, project manager will be able to close a project to signal that work is done and users cannot timesheet on it anymore, while leaving the contract open for the account manager.

 Installation
 ============